 Health Disparities Symposium

-NYU Langone’s Section for Health Equity, in collaboration with NYU Langone’s Clinical and Translational Science Institute, Department of Population Health, and Office of Diversity Affairs, sponsors the annual Health Disparities Symposium.
+NYU Langone’s Section for Health Equity, in collaboration with NYU Langone’s Clinical and Translational Science Institute, Department of Population Health, Office of Diversity Affairs, and the NYU-CUNY Prevention Research Center sponsors the annual Health Disparities Symposium.
 The symposium features a keynote talk (past speakers include Donna Lieberman, JD, executive director of the New York Civil Liberties Union, and Aletha Maybank, MD, MPH, deputy commissioner at the New York City Department of Health and Mental Hygiene); a series of short, engaging talks on the work being done to address health disparities and to achieve health equity; a panel discussion on controversies in population health; a listening session on community perspectives of research; and a poster session and awards ceremony.

 The Politics of Health, Disparities, and Equity